jdl328/essays/hello-juncture.md

 # Hello, Juncture

-This Juncture essay illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.
+This Juncture essay was created by Jason Ludwig.
+It illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.
 Use [Juncture Editor](https://www.juncture-digital.org/) to create more essays.

 ## Aulacophora indica